Limited English Proficiency (LEP)

 - The Citizen’s Guide to Transportation Planning in South Jersey: The Citizen’s Guide will be rebranded, updated, and translated and made available on SJTPO’s website.
 The current iteration is available here.

-- Title VI Materials: Materials that directly allow the public to understand and exercise their rights under Title VI with regard to SJTPO will be translated and made available here.
+- Title VI Materials: Title VI materials include the Title VI Complaint Procedures, Title VI Notice, and Title VI Complaint Form.
+These materials directly allow the public to understand and exercise their rights under Title VI with regard to SJTPO and are made available in English and Spanish here.

 Need the LEP Plan or Another Plan to be Translated?

 The LEP Plan and all other SJTPO planning documents and products can be translated into an alternate language.
 To request a translation, complete the Translation Request form or email TitleVI@sjtpo.org.
 Please allow a 7-day time period for SJTPO to process any requests.

 All final draft and final approved plans, programs, and studies produced by SJTPO are available online, at the SJTPO office, and all State Depository Libraries in the region, which make major government agency documents available for viewing by the public at no cost.